 Online Bachelor of Science in Applied Biological Sciences – Preveterinary Medicine

 Are you passionate about animal health and welfare?
-If so, this online pre-veterinary medicine program may be the perfect fit for you.
+If so, this Bachelor of Science in applied biological sciences with a concentration in preveterinary medicine degree online may be the perfect fit for you.
 You’ll explore the anatomy and behavior of animals while also developing a strong understanding of biology and chemistry.
 This degree will prepare you for veterinary school and various careers working with animals.

 Total classes: 30